|

-MEDICAID PLANNING On February 8, 2006 President Bush signed the Deficit Reduction Act, which contained some major changes to Medicaid eligibility rules.
+On February 8, 2006 President Bush signed the Deficit Reduction Act, which contained some major changes to Medicaid eligibility rules.
 The look back period was changed from 36 months to 60 months and more significantly the law states the penalty period does not start until the other assets have already been spent down.
+Illinois has finally adopted the Deficit Reduction Act effective 1/1/2012.
+There are still planning opportunities available even if your loved one is in a nursing home.

 Many people believe that Medicare and Medicaid are the same.
 That is not true.
 Every American when they reach a certain age is eligible for Medicare.
 Only individuals whose assets fall blow a certain dollar amount qualify for Medicaid.
 There are many techniques that can be used to reduce a person’s asset level below Medicaid asset limit.
 Some of the methods people seeking Medicaid advice are routinely offered include: